-AKYNZEO® provides superior CINV prevention in AC therapy
+AKYNZEO® provided superior CINV prevention in AC therapy

-Complete response with AKYNZEO capsules following AC chemotherapy treatment1
+Complete response with AKYNZEO capsules + dexamethasone following AC chemotherapy treatment1

 Complete response (no emesis and no use of antiemetic rescue medication) for 5 days in AC-treated patients, cycle 11